ndipatri/tRacket/particle/workbench/tRacket/README.md

 ### If This Than That (IFTTT) Integration Server

-The If This Than That (IFTTT) Integration Server monitors the Adafruit.io 'occupancy' feed and delivers a message to the [tRacketSensor Twitter Handle](https://twitter.com/tRacketSensor).
+If This Than That (IFTTT) Integration Service ($60/yr for 'Pro' plan) monitors the Adafruit.io 'occupancy' feed and delivers a message to the [tRacketSensor Twitter Handle](https://twitter.com/tRacketSensor).
 Here is an example message:

 <img src="media/tRacketTweetExample.png" alt="tRacket Tweet Example" width="400"/>